 Ogle constantly invests in the latest technologies and techniques and in combination with traditional skills, the company has everything within its 25,000 square foot facility to provide the optimal solution.

-For instance, to deliver rough ergonomic models, the cost effective process of fused deposition modelling (FDM) could be used, whereas for high quality aesthetic models, the stereolithography (SLA) process can meet +- 0.1mm per 100mm accuracy and also delivers a superior surface finish.
+For instance, to deliver rough ergonomic models, the cost effective process of fused deposition modelling (FDM) could be used, whereas for high quality aesthetic models, the stereolithography (SLA) process provides crispier detail and accuracy whilst also delivering a superior surface finish.

 Once all the parts of the model have been produced, and if required, they will be sent to Ogle’s dedicated in-house paint and finishing department where full colour textures and finishes can be applied.
 The highly skilled model making team will then assemble the completed model ready for delivery to the customer.